• Skip to primary navigation

 Church of Saint-Cénéri-le-Gérei

-The present church has a Roman style.
-It was built in 1089 by the Giroie family on the site of the wooden church built by Saint Ceneri (destroyed in 903 by the Normans).
+The current church is in Roman style.
+It was built in 1089 by the Giroie family on the site of the wooden church built by Saint-Cénéri (destroyed in 903 by the Normans).

-The bell tower was added during the 12th century.
+The bell tower was added in the 12th century.

-Modifications took place in the 14th and 19th centuries, especially in the windows.
+Modifications were made in the 14th and 19th centuries, notably to the windows.

-The church is famous for its beautiful murals, some of which probably date back to the 12th century, but most are from the 16th to the 20th century.
+The church is famous for its magnificent murals, some of which probably date back to the 12th century, but most of which date from the 16th to the 20th century.

-The oldest ones had been covered with plaster in 1650 and were rediscovered in 1828.
+The oldest had been plastered over in 1650 and were rediscovered in 1828.

 The vault is particularly interesting in my opinion.
-It was also covered with plaster.
-But in 1980, it was restored and 40 angel musicians were found there.
+It has also been plastered over.
+But in 1980, it was restored and 40 angel musicians were found inside.

 • Location